Lusiné VartanLV

 Show it, don't sell it.

-You paste a few things you've written and instantly get a draft in your voice — plus the reasons it sounds like you.
-No sign-up, no sales pitch.
-The proof comes first.
+Paste a few things you've written and get a draft in your voice, plus the reasons it sounds like you.
+No sign-up, no pitch: the proof comes first.

 Try it before you sign up